MITgcm/MITgcm/utils/matlab/README.txt

   test_nc_add.m             :: script to help use cube and netcdf

+Subdirectories:

+  Graphix                   :: cubed-sphere data manipulation and plotting package cs_grid                   :: cubed-sphere and lat-lon-cap routines gmt                       :: general MITgcm tiles/topologies ocean_basin               :: basin mask generation routines

 And more complete directions for each script are:

 ===  mnc_assembly.m  ===